garylirocks/quickrefs/azure-sql-db.markdown

   - when turned **OFF**, you need to either
     - Allow the client subnet (to connect via ServiceEndpoint)
     - Allow public IP (to connect via Internet)

+#### Database-level firewall

+- Configured only via T-SQL using `sp_set_database_firewall_rule` from within a db
+- If either db or server level rules allow, connection is allowed

 ### Free offer